Data below refers to children reaching at least expected standard in reading, writing, maths and GPS (grammar, punctuation and spelling) in 2017-18.

 At the end of KS2, our mainstream children exceeded local and national averages in reading, writing, and GPS and they exceeded the national average in maths.
 They exceeded local and national averages at a higher level in reading, writing and maths and the national average at a higher level in maths.

-During the year 2016-17 there were 19 mainstream children included in the SATS and one child within the SEN unit.
-Therefore, the total number of children for whom we have KS2 data is 20 and each child represents 5% of the overall figures.
+During the year 2017-18 there were 28 mainstream children included in the SATs and 4 children within the SEN unit.
+Therefore, the total number of children for whom we have KS2 data is 32 and each child represents approximately 3% of the overall figures.

-Queen’s Manor is in a unique position within Hammersmith and Fulham as the only school with an additionally resourced provision (unit) where the achievement of children with learning difficulties is published alongside mainstream results.
+Queen’s Manor is in a unique position within Hammersmith and Fulham as the only school with an additionally resourced provision (SEN unit) where the achievement of children with learning difficulties is published alongside mainstream results.